v6k/overmind/README.md

 # OverMind
 A SC2 Bot for CMPUT 350 at UAlberta.

 This bot works with our fork of [Sc2LadderServer](https://github.com/solinas/Sc2LadderServer) which will be used to run the tournament at the end of the term.
-It should help you set up the build process with the correct version of SC2 API so you can focus on creating your bot.

 # Developer Install / Compile Instructions
 ## Requirements